LexiiDark27/LexiiDark27/README.md

 - 👀 I’m interested in music, videogames, coding and video editing
 - 🌱 I’m currently learning how to use HTML
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me @dxrklxstvxid on Discord
+- 📫 How to reach me: @dxlau27 on Discord
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm really not that interesting, just an average human being living an average life.